fitdoorsman/SDEV248-Individual-Project-1---Mario-Clone/README.md

 # 🏀 Late For Tipoff

-> A frantic 2D platformer built using the **Godot Engine 4** where you race across campus to secure your starting spot!
+> A frantic 2D platformer built using the **Godot Engine** where you race across campus to secure your starting spot!

 ## 📝 Overview